-Non-Player Characters (NPCs) are the inhabitants of the game world encountered by the player characters whether friendly, indifferent or hostile, including creatures and monsters.
+Non-Player Characters (NPCs) are the inhabitants of the game world encountered by the player characters whether friendly, indifferent or hostile, including creatures.

-In keeping with Hack100's flexible approach, there is no standard list of "monsters".
+In keeping with Hack100's flexible approach, there is no standard "bestiary".
 Rather a ten-step methodology is presented for quickly creating any NPC.
 The intention is to ensure that all NPCs have clear and consistent rationales for their presence in the game.